QuarkNerd/blog/jhenderson/_posts/2020-10-08-lets-build-snake-with-rust.md

 rand = "0.7.3"
 ~~~

-Since we're going to build the UI of the game in the terminal, we'll use [Crossterm](https://github.com/crossterm-rs/crossterm) to handle the differences between different platforms.
+Since we're going to build the UI of the game in the terminal, we'll use [Crossterm](https://github.com/crossterm-rs/crossterm) to handle the differences between different platforms and generally make interacting with the terminal a bit easier.

 We'll also need to generate some random numbers to position the food on the grid so we'll use the [`rand`](https://github.com/rust-random/rand) crate for that.